barrettk/AnaerobicDigestion/readMe.md

 library(devtools)
 devtools::install_github("metrumresearchgroup/mrgsolve", ref="dev")
 ```
 Installing the above packages prior to running will speed up the initial loading by a lot.
 Make sure each of the packages can be loaded via `library()`.
+Note: You will need Rtools (windows) or Xcode (mac) installed in order to use **mrgsolve**.

 ## Proposed Reaction Mechanisms involved in process